-6 Recognising Indicators of Abuse and Neglect
+6.1 Recognising Indicators of Abuse, Neglect and Exploitation

 - As a school we are aware that abuse, neglect and safeguarding issues are rarely individual events that can be covered by one definition or label.
-In most cases multiple issues will overlap with one another, for further guidance: Responding to Abuse and Neglect.
-This is outlined locally with the Medway Threshold Guidance - Knowing what to look for is vital to the early identification of abuse and neglect.
-If staff are unsure, they should always speak to the Designated Safeguarding Lead (or a deputy). - All staff in school should be aware of the definitions and indicators of abuse and neglect.
-There are four categories of abuse: - Physical abuse: a form of abuse which may involve hitting, shaking, throwing, poisoning, burning or scalding, drowning, suffocating or otherwise causing physical harm to a child. - Emotional abuse: the persistent emotional maltreatment of a child such as to cause severe and adverse effects on the child's emotional development. - Sexual abuse: involves forcing or enticing a child or young person to take part in sexual activities, not necessarily involving a high level of violence, whether or not the child is aware of what is happening. - Neglect: the persistent failure to meet a child's basic physical and/or psychological needs, likely to result in the serious impairment of the child's health or development.
+In most cases multiple issues will overlap with one another, This is outlined locally within the Medway Threshold Guidance. - Knowing what to look for is vital to the early identification of abuse and neglect.
+If staff are unsure, they should always speak to the Designated Safeguarding Lead (or a deputy). - All staff in school are aware of the definitions and indicators of abuse and neglect.
+There are four categories of abuse:

+Physical abuse: a form of abuse which may involve hitting, shaking, throwing, poisoning, burning or scalding, drowning, suffocating or otherwise causing physical harm to a child.

+Emotional abuse: the persistent emotional maltreatment of a child such as to cause severe and adverse effects on the child's emotional development.

+Sexual abuse: involves forcing or enticing a child or young person to take part in sexual activities, not necessarily involving a high level of violence, whether or not the child is aware of what is happening.

+Neglect: the persistent failure to meet a child's basic physical and/or psychological needs, likely to result in the serious impairment of the child's health or development.